What are Microphones? How Do They Work? (Answered)

 Let’s take a look at some different types of microphones.

-A lavalier microphone also called a “lavalier,” is a small headset microphone that actors and public speakers wear to freely use their hands while using the microphone.
+1. Lavalier: A lavalier microphone, also called a “lavalier,” is a small headset microphone that actors and public speakers wear to freely use their hands while using the microphone.
 They are typically small and unassuming.
 Small clips are typically included to facilitate attachment to collars, ties, and other clothing.

-Ribbon microphones consist of a magnetic field and a narrow strip of conductive metal.
+4. Ribbon microphones: Ribbon microphones consist of a magnetic field and a narrow strip of conductive metal.
 Typically, the ribbon is fabricated from a material like aluminum, duralumin, or nanofilm.
 When sound waves hit a microphone, they cause the ribbon to move, turning it into an electrical signal.
-Ribbon microphones are often utilized in recording studios because of their natural sound.

 If you want even more tips and insights, watch this video called “A Quick Guide to Microphones” from the Soundfly YouTube channel.